 Restrictions intended to protect native fish in the Delta, imposed under the Endangered Species Act, have had significant effects on water exports over the past decade, under both wet and dry hydrological conditions.
-Even after a historically wet winter in 2017, 2018 allocations were disappointingly low.
+Even after a years with historically wet winters, like in 2017, allocations are disappointingly low the following years.

 History of Water Supply Restrictions